pbayer/DiscreteEventsCompanion.jl/docs/src/clocks.md

 3. Users keep associated entities and events (subsystems) together on threads and
 4. take care that distributed DES subsystems are sufficiently decoupled.

-This is described at greater length in [distributed simulations](@ref distributed_simulations).
+This is described at greater length in [Multi-Threading](@ref multi-threading).
 Here we illustrate how to create and access parallel clocks:

 ```@repl
 pc = PClock()           # create a master clock with parallel clocks